-The space was formerly a British pub called Ye Coach & Horses that graced Sunset Boulevard for over 70 years before permanently closing in 2010.
-According to Vanityfair.com, Alfred Hitchcock and Tim Roth frequented this place.
+The space was formerly a British pub called Ye Coach & Horses, which graced Sunset Boulevard for over 70 years before permanently closing in 2010.
+According to Vanityfair.com, Alfred Hitchcock and Tim Roth were big fans.
 Ye Coach & Horses also saw Quentin Tarantino and Tim Roth in the early 90s developing ideas for the movie Pulp Fiction.

 In the past decade, Ye Coach & Horses passed down to new ownership and was called The Pikey.
-Just like Ye Coach & Horses, it stayed loyal to the English-tavern theme.
+Just like Ye Coach & Horses, the interior stayed loyal to the English-tavern theme.
 Unfortunately, The Pikey did not survive the pandemic and permanently closed mid-2020.

 In the fall of that same year, chef-couple Liz Johnson and Will Aghajanian visited the vacant space for the first time.
 At the time, they were both running the kitchen at Mimi, a French bistro located in NYC’s West Village.
 A year later, Horses opened its doors.